GabeScott/standard-works-vault/General Conference/2006 October - Let Us Be Men.md

 On the way home, my mother was upset: “How can we afford it?
 Where did the money come from?
 How will we get along now?”
 Finally Dad told her that he had gone without lunches for nearly a year to save enough money.
 “Now when you iron,” he said, “you won’t have to stop and go into the bedroom and cry until the pain in your arm stops.”
 She didn’t know he knew about that.
 I was not aware of my father’s sacrifice and act of love for my mother at the time, but now that I know, I say to myself, “There is a man.”

-The prophet Lehi pled with his rebellious sons, saying, “Arise from the dust, my sons, and be men” (2 Nephi 1:21; emphasis added).
-By age, Laman and Lemuel were men, but in terms of character and spiritual maturity they were still as children.
+The prophet Lehi pled with his rebellious sons, saying, “Arise from the dust, my sons, *and be men*” ([[2 Nephi 1.21|2 Nephi 1:21]]; emphasis added).
+By age, Laman and Lemuel were men, but in terms of character and spiritual maturity, they were still as children.
 They murmured and complained if asked to do anything hard.
 They didn’t accept anyone’s authority to correct them.
 They didn’t value spiritual things.
 They easily resorted to violence, and they were good at playing the victim.

 We see some of the same attitudes today.
 Some act as if a man’s highest goal should be his own pleasure.
-Permissive social mores have “let men off the hook” as it were, so that many think it acceptable to father children out of wedlock and to cohabit rather than marry.1 Dodging commitments is considered smart, but sacrificing for the good of others, naive.
+Permissive social mores have “let men off the hook,” as it were, so that many think it acceptable to father children out of wedlock and to cohabit rather than marry.[^1] Dodging commitments is considered smart, but sacrificing for the good of others, naive.
 For some, a life of work and achievement is optional.
 A psychologist studying the growing phenomenon of what he calls “young men stuck in neutral” describes this scenario:

 “Justin goes off to college for a year or two, wastes thousands of dollars of his parents’ money, then gets bored and comes home to take up residence in his old room, the same bedroom where he lived when he was in high school.
 Now he’s working 16 hours a week at Kinko’s or part time at Starbucks.

 “His parents are pulling their hair out.
 ‘Justin, you’re 26 years old.
 You’re not in school.
 You don’t have a career.
 You don’t even have a girlfriend.
 What’s the plan?
 When are you going to get a life?’

 “‘What’s the problem?’
 Justin asks.
 ‘I haven’t gotten arrested for anything, I haven’t asked you guys for money.
-Why can’t you just chill?’”2
+Why can’t you just chill?’”[^2]

 How’s that for ambition?

 We who hold the priesthood of God cannot afford to drift.
-We have work to do (see Moroni 9:6).
+We have work to do (see [[Moroni 9.6|Moroni 9:6]]).
 We must arise from the dust of self-indulgence and be men!
 It is a wonderful aspiration for a boy to become a man—strong and capable; someone who can build and create things, run things; someone who makes a difference in the world.
 It is a wonderful aspiration for those of us who are older to make the vision of true manhood a reality in our lives and be models for those who look to us for an example.

 In large measure, true manhood is defined in our relationship to women.
 The First Presidency and Quorum of the Twelve Apostles have given us the ideal to pursue in these words:

 “The family is ordained of God.
 Marriage between man and woman is essential to His eternal plan.
-Children are entitled to birth within the bonds of matrimony, and to be reared by a father and a mother who honor marital vows with complete fidelity. ...
-By divine design, fathers are to preside over their families in love and righteousness and are responsible to provide the necessities of life and protection for their families.”3
+Children are entitled to birth within the bonds of matrimony, and to be reared by a father and a mother who honor marital vows with complete fidelity. … By divine design, fathers are to preside over their families in love and righteousness and are responsible to provide the necessities of life and protection for their families.”[^3]

 Over the years, I have visited members of the Church in many countries, and despite differences in circumstances and cultures, everywhere I have been impressed with the faith and capacity of our women, including some of the very young.
 So many of them possess a remarkable faith and goodness.
 They know the scriptures.
 They are poised and confident.
 I ask myself, Do we have men to match these women?
 Are our young men developing into worthy companions that such women can look up to and respect?

 President Gordon B. Hinckley, speaking in this meeting in April 1998, gave specific counsel for young men:

-“The girl you marry will take a terrible chance on you. ...
-[You] will largely determine the remainder of her life. ...
+“The girl you marry will take a terrible chance on you. … \[You\] will largely determine the remainder of her life. …

 “Work for an education.
 Get all the training that you can.
 The world will largely pay you what it thinks you are worth.
-Paul did not mince words when he wrote to Timothy, ‘But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel’ (1 Tim.
-5:8).”4
+Paul did not mince words when he wrote to Timothy, ‘But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel’ (\[[[1 Timothy 5.8|1 Timothy 5:8]]\]).”[^4]

 Integrity is fundamental to being men.
 Integrity means being truthful, but it also means accepting responsibility and honoring commitments and covenants.
 President N. Eldon Tanner, a former counselor in the First Presidency and a man of integrity, told of someone who sought his advice: